 Which consignment store pays the most?

-ThredUp pays up to 80% of the sale price, but the site is very picky so others may be a better fit.
+ThredUp pays up to 80% of the sale price, but the site is very picky and reviewers complain that very high-quality, in-style luxury brands are reject (or worse, “rejected” and then posted on sites like ebay).
+As such, other consignment sites like Poshmark and Mercari may be a better deal for you.

 Is consignment a good idea?
 Are consignment shops worth it?